 1. Massachusetts Institute of Technology

-The London School of Economics is one of the top universities in the UK for the social sciences and a world’s excellent school for banking.
-It offers a wide range of programs that are relevant to banking at both the undergraduate and graduate levels.
-This includes degrees in Accounting and Finance, Economics and Management, and Finance and Private Equity.
+The London School of Economics and Political Science is one of the leading UK universities for social sciences and a strong option for students interested in banking-related study.
+It offers a wide range of programs relevant to banking at both the undergraduate and graduate levels, including BSc Finance, BSc Accounting and Finance, MSc Finance, MSc Finance and Private Equity, MSc Finance and Economics, and MSc Finance and Risk.

 3. University of Oxford